FRRouting/frr/doc/user/routemap.rst

    Matches the specified `prefix-len`.
 This is a Zebra specific command.

+.. clicmd:: match ip next-hop ACCESS_LIST

+   Match the next-hop according to the given access-list.

 .. clicmd:: match ip next-hop address IPV4_ADDR

    This is a BGP specific match command.
 Matches the specified `ipv4_addr`.

+.. clicmd:: match ipv6 next-hop ACCESS_LIST

+   Match the next-hop according to the given access-list.

 .. clicmd:: match ipv6 next-hop address IPV6_ADDR